 R&D for improving implementation $ 99,200

 PI travel and salary $ 49,500

 The start of the project can be anytime soon.
 The U.S. part of Deep Institute R&D should be transferred to and managed by the Education Research Center of the American University

 - 720 (144 videos x 5 years) learning videos in English and other languages for a broad variety of deep courses important for life on earth; these videos will be placed online and can be stored on mirror sites for the creation of Deep Universities in other settings and countries.

 - Instructional materials for sixty (60) 3-credit courses on key topics.

 - Conception and implementation of a new vocational training system for bilingual local workers certified in various basic professions.

-- Since ongoing research leads to publications, it will make the Deep University format notorious in five years, indicating that it is based on serious research and profound concepts, directly useful to humankind.
+- Since ongoing research leads to publications, it will make the Deep Institute format notorious in five years, indicating that it is based on serious research and profound concepts, directly useful to humankind.

 A detailed budget and proposal with performance indicators will be produced once there is an agreement on the goals and the project.

 Москва район Ломоносовский купить кокаин, амф бошка меф и ск Note: This budget does not include the local infrastructure of the Deep Education Institute to be built abroad that would welcome the researchers and graduate students when visiting for stays that may last from one to several months.